DCSec/HyperBench/README.md

 ```

 ### Start on host machine
 You can boot HyperBench kernel from a file stored in a Linux file system by copying kernel to /boot/ directory and then adding the following entry.
 Note that the following is just an example.
-You'd better imitate other grbu menus in you grub.cfg file.
+You'd better imitate other grub menus in you grub.cfg file.
 ```
 menuentry 'HyperBench'{
      insmod part_msdos